-5.2.5 Stimulants: A student shall not consume, possess, sell, distribute, or possess with intent to distribute diet pills, caffeine pills, or other stimulant on school property.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.
-(See sections 4.2 - 4.3, 4.4).
+5.2.3 Over-The-Counter Medication: Possession of all over-the-counter medication on school property must be in compliance with Policy JGCD.
+Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-2 disciplinary responses for this offense.